abseil/abseil.github.io/docs/cpp/guides/format.md

     `absl::string_view`
 *   Reliable behavior independent of standard libraries
 *   Support for the POSIX positional extensions
+*   Supports Abseil types such as `absl::Cord` natively and can be extended to support other types.
 *   Much faster (generally 2 to 3 times faster) than native `printf` functions
 *   Streamable to a variety of existing sinks
+*   Extensible to custom sinks

 Additionally, the library includes replacements for `printf()`, `fprintf()`, and `snprintf()`.